December 13, 2021

-Today decision makers at the world’s largest enterprises, from the CISO to the CEO, are increasingly recognising cyber risk as a threat to the profitability or even the solvency of their business.
+Today decision makers at the world’s largest enterprises, from the CISO to the CEO, are increasingly recognizing cyber risk as a threat to the profitability or even the solvency of their business.

-Ensuring that the business has prioritised their budgetary resources, sought appropriate insurance cover, analysed their capital reserve requirements and initiated a governance regime to monitor this dynamic risk have become ever more critical.
+Ensuring that the business has prioritized their budgetary resources, sought appropriate insurance cover, analyzed their capital reserve requirements and initiated a governance regime to monitor this dynamic risk have become ever more critical.

 The manner in which ransomware costs are evolving is one example of this.